-Da Maria is a modern Italian restaurant in the Osteria style and is the brainchild of Australian Restaurateur, Maurice Terzini.
-With stunning interiors by Roman architects Lazzarini Pickering, Da Maria highlights the diversity of Italian food, wine, music, fashion, art and friends, with more than a little Capri in the heart of Seminyak.
+Da Maria is a modern Italian restaurant in the Osteria style featuring stunning interiors by Roman architects Lazzarini Pickering, Da Maria highlights the diversity of Italian food, wine, music, fashion, art and friends, with more than a little Capri in the heart of Seminyak.

-Maurice Terzini and Adrian Reed of Motel Mexicola have joined together to open Da Maria Bali.
-Friends and collaborators over many years in Sydney and Bali, Maurice and Adrian have enjoyed many dinners in Maurice’s Sydney restaurants together and always aimed to bring the Italo Dining concept to Bali.
+The Da Maria family, friends and collaborators over many years in Sydney and Bali, always aimed at bringing the Italo Dining concept to Bali.

 Carl Pickering of Lazzarini Pickering Architects focused on a design very reminiscent of a 1960’s Amalfi Coast courtyard with a cooling, fresh blue and white palette and bold geometric styling.
 The design pays homage to legendary Italian designer Giò Ponti, who created the iconic Sorrento hotel il Parco dei Principi in 1960 – the first “Design Hotel” – where he designed everything, including the magnificent graphic tiles.
 In Da Maria, Pickering wanted to create a cool, fresh space with air conditioning that also felt like a garden.
-Terzini is about a contemporary reinterpretation of classical Italian hospitality and the design team’s brief was to create for him a restaurant that represented that idea.
+The team at Da Maria wished to bring about a contemporary reinterpretation of classical Italian hospitality and the design team’s brief was to create a restaurant that represented that idea.
 Inspired by past images, Da Maria looks very third millennium and resembles no other restaurant in the world.

-“Da Maria is our portrait of Maurice Terzini in Bali.
-‘Bali Style’ wouldn’t have worked for the ideas Maurice had for this restaurant.
-He wanted to serve very simple, fresh uncomplicated Italian food in a tropical setting,” said Carl Pickering.
+“Da Maria is our portrait of the (Da Maria) family in Bali.
+‘Bali Style’ wouldn’t have worked for the ideas that they had for this restaurant.
+They wanted to serve very simple, fresh uncomplicated Italian food in a tropical setting,” said Carl Pickering.
 “We needed to create a restaurant that reinforced this idea.
 The typical 60’s Italian courtyard restaurant seemed a perfect reference.
 We worked on this concept to create a venue that in the end doesn’t exactly look like a 60’s courtyard restaurant, but a modern interpretation.
 As in all of our projects, Da Maria has a classical quality to it that won’t date.
 It already feels like it has always been there, that it was the only logical thing to do on that site.
 A timeless classic.”

 The ceiling of Da Maria is the most incredible design element, with Pickering referring to it as “Bali’s Sistine Chapel”.
 Since the most visible element of the restaurant is the ceiling, the team decided to take some Gio Ponti inspired motifs and enlarge and manipulate them to create the very graphic ceiling that ties in the skylights, the divisions between the rooms and the long, slanted wall along the side.
 The super-graphic concept was then applied to the other surfaces: where the diagonal Pontiesque lines meet the walls they become stripes.
 A second graphic was then introduced that resembles the tiles on the bars and fountains.
 Every aspect has been painstakingly hand-painted by a group of incredible local artists.

-Terzini and his team have designed a fun and accessible menu that represents a modern approach to simple, classic Italian flavours, with pizza undoubtedly front and centre.
+Head Chef Steve Skelly and the Da Maria team have designed a fun and accessible menu that represents a modern approach to simple, classic Italian flavours, with pizza undoubtedly front and centre.
 With dough fermented for 24 hours and inspired by special Neapolitan artisan techniques, the pizzas are cooked in local, Naples inspired lava stone ovens.
 Another spectacular offering is the traditional Italian Porchetta (whole local pig) marinated in local herbs and cooked slowly over coals.
 Lighter offerings include appetisers such as Asparagus with anchovy butter and parmesan; Snapper Crudo with tomato, chilli and marjoram and Octopus with overnight beans, red wine vinegar and parsley.

 From the wood-fired grill comes King Prawns with chilli, black olives and mint and the Abruzzian Arrosticini – traditional lamb skewers with lemon and rosemary salt in share plates for 5, 10 or 15 guests.
 There are a variety of fresh pasta dishes such as Oreccheitte with spanner crab, zucchini flowers and lemon or Gnocchi pesto alla Genovese.
 To finish, after a series of desserts such as Bomboloni or the Da Maria Tiramisu, is a house specialty of watermelon served over fresh ice with optional Campari, Lime Sherbert or Chilli Salt.
 For guests wanting to embark on the Da Maria feasting journey, the La Panarda menu is more of a celebration than a meal and offers groups of diners a selection of dishes to share.